-Academic requirements for admission to the MMS program will be evaluated on an individual basis by the program administrators.
-A video or in person interview will not be required for U.S graduate applicants.
-Summary of admission requirements:
+Academic requirements for admission to the MMS program will be evaluated on an individual basis.

-US citizen or permanent resident

-An earned or expected bachelor's degree from a U.S. accredited college or university before matriculation into the program

-The program will also consider International Students or students who graduated from a reputable college outside the U.S. Applicants must meet all the international requirements of the RVU Office of Admissions and must demonstrate English language proficiency (interview required).

-Completion of all prerequisite coursework with a grade of 'C' or better in each course

-Prerequisite Courses:

-- One year of English Composition (6 credits)

-- One year of Behavioral Science (6 credits)

-- One year of Biology w/lab (8 credits)

-- One year of General Chemistry w/lab (8 credits) - One year of Organic Chemistry w/lab or Biochemistry (8 credits) - One year of Physics w/lab (8 credits)

-An overall GPA minimum of 2.7 (on a 4.0 scale)

-Official standardized test scores: GRE, MCAT, PCAT, or DAT (others potentially approved upon request)

-Resume including all relevant volunteer and paid work experience, along with service and leadership activities as well as any engagement in diversity, equity, and inclusion initiatives.

-Two Letters of Recommendation written by individuals who can evaluate the applicant's background and educational work ethic.
+Admission requirements:

+- An earned or expected bachelor's degree from a U.S. accredited college or university before matriculation into the MMS program. - Students who graduated from a college outside the U.S. will also be considered for admission. - International applicants must meet all the international requirements of the RVU Office of Admissions and must demonstrate English language proficiency as determined by a required interview. - A video or in-person interview may be requested for international applicants (will not be required for U.S graduate applicants). - Completion of all prerequisite coursework with a grade of 'C' or better in each course.
+A grade of C- will not be accepted. - One year of English Composition (6 credits) - One year of Biology w/lab (8 credits) - One year of General Chemistry w/lab (8 credits) - One year of Organic Chemistry w/lab or Biochemistry (8 credits) - One year of Physics w/lab (8 credits) - An overall GPA minimum of 2.7 (on a 4.0 scale) - An official standardized test score from either the GRE, MCAT, PCAT, or DAT (others potentially approved upon request) - A professional resume including all relevant volunteer and paid work experience, along with service and leadership activities as well as any engagement in diversity, equity, and inclusion initiatives. - Two Letters of Recommendation written by individuals who can evaluate the applicant's educational background and/or work ethic.